 The "Error Checking" software, which is included in every MM/EGA module, continually interrogates the system for component or data handling failure.
-This intensive self-checking program is inflicted on all peripherals such as positioning motors and load detectors as well as the main MM system hardware.
+This intensive self-checking program is inflicted on all peripherals such as positioning motors and load detectors as well as the main MM/EGA system hardware.

-Any error identified by the system is indicated by "ERROR" being displayed with the relevant error number.
+Any error identified by the system is indicated by "ERROR" being displayed with the relevant error No. In the case of EGA related faults, "ERROR EGA" is displayed with the corresponding error identification code.

-A full list of error codes is described in section 2.3.1 of the MM Technical Manual that accompanies this handbook.
+A full list of 'error', 'lockout' and diagnostic codes is described in the following relevant sections of the MM/EGA Technical Manual that accompanies this handbook.